Table of contents

 Releasing a mobile app can be a leap of faith.
 The need for frequent code releases and the dramatic impact of user ratings on downloads can put extreme pressure on mobile teams.
 Yet once an app hits the real world, developers often lose visibility into its performance.
 Does it crash?
 Why does it crash?
 How are users interacting with it?
 What is its resource consumption?

 But that’s not all—mobile app teams also need visibility into the full technology stack, from the native app to the backend systems and beyond to third-party services.
-The New Relic Digital Intelligence Platform provides a holistic solution for mobile developers, backend developers, and operations to monitor, manage, and improve the end-to-end performance of mobile applications.
+The New Relic platform provides a holistic solution for mobile developers, backend developers, and operations to monitor, manage, and improve the end-to-end performance of mobile applications.

 Generate synthetic traffic so you’re never in the dark